deuxfleurs-org/garage/doc/drafts/k2v-spec.md

 The timeout can be set to any number of seconds, with a maximum of 600 seconds (10 minutes).

+If no seen marker is known by the caller, it can do a PollRange call without specifying `seenMarker`.
+In this case, the PollRange call will complete immediately, and return the current content of the range (which can be empty) and a seen marker to be used in further PollRange calls.
+This is the only case in which PollRange might return an HTTP 200 with an empty set of items.

 The response is either:

 - A HTTP 304 NOT MODIFIED response with an empty body, if the timeout expired and no changes occurred